manojkgorle/hypersdk/examples/morpheusvm/README.md

   ./build/morpheus-cli key generate-snacs
 ```

-copy address.
+_this is the snark account address, copy the address for further usage._

 ### Send Tokens to SNAC account
 Lastly, we trigger the transfer:
 ```bash
 ./build/morpheus-cli action transfer
 ```
-Send funds to the Snac Account Address copied.
+Send funds to the Snac Address copied.
 The `morpheus-cli` will emit the following logs when the transfer is successful:
 ```
 database: .morpheus-cli